 Some frequently asked questions about the operation of bandwidth constraints models are as follows.
-For a link capacity of 15, would a bandwidth constraint of 6 for class 1 and a bandwidth constraint of 9 for class 2 in the maximum allocation model result in a total lockout of class 3?
+For a link capacity of 15, would a bandwidth constraint of 6 for class 1 and a bandwidth constraint of 9 for class 2 in the maximum allocation model result in the possibility of a total lockout for class 3?
 This will certainly be the case when there are 6 class 1 and 9 class 2 LSPs being simultaneously established.
-Such an offered load (with 6 class 1 and 9 class 2 LSP requests) will also cause the Russian Dolls having a bandwidth constraint of 13 for classes 1 and 2 combined to reject constantly incoming class 2 requests.
+Such an offered load (with 6 class 1 and 9 class 2 LSP requests) will not cause a lockout of class 3 with the Russian Dolls model having a bandwidth constraint of 13 for classes 1 and 2 combined, but will result in class 2 LSPs being rejected.
 If class 2 traffic were considered relatively more important then class 3 traffic, then the Russian Dolls would perform very poorly when compared with the maximum allocation model with bandwidth constraints of (6, 9, 15).
 Should the maximum allocation model with bandwidth constraints of (6, 7, 15) be used instead so as to make the performance of the Russian Dolls look comparable?